temporalio/sdk-typescript/CONTRIBUTING.md

   rm $HOME/Downloads/packages-*
   rm packages/core-bridge/releases/
   ```

+- If using a custom [sdk-features](https://github.com/temporalio/sdk-features/) branch for PR integration tests, merge
+  that branch into sdk-features `main` and update the SDK workflow definition to trigger `sdk-features` `main`

 - If any APIs have changed, open a PR to update [`samples-typescript`](https://github.com/temporalio/samples-typescript/).
 Once merged, update the `next` branch: